Get the Premium version of this video – I go into more depth and talk about other gesture related concepts.

 The tendency for us is to make things, but this stiffens the gesture and makes the figure look like a snowman

 Next week I’ll show some examples of gesture quick sketches and guide you step by step through the process.
 But, I suggest you attempt to practice these concepts on your own before watching the step by step video next week.
 You’ll have an idea of what it’s like and will be able to pull more information from it because you know what to look for.
 You’ll have questions you can focus on, and you can compare what you did with what I do.
-If you need reference photos, I have some posefile sets you can get at proko.com/poses.
+If you need reference photos, I have some pose file sets you can get in the proko store.

 If you want to see a more detailed explanation and plenty of examples.. oh cmon!
-Really?! if you want to see a more detailed explanation, plenty of examples and more premium videos check out proko.com/figure.
-For every free video that I post during this figure series, I’m posting additional premium content on proko.com.
-This week I have…
+Really?! if you want to see a more detailed explanation, plenty of examples and more premium videos check out the premium figure course.
+For every free video that I post during this figure series, I’m posting additional premium content in the course.

-If you like this video, share the wealth.
+If you like this lesson, share the wealth.
 Tell your friends, post it on your favorite social network.
-And click on this button here to subscribe to the Proko newsletter if you want to be updated about new videos. buh bye!